bilalesi/thalamus-ind/README.md

 the file will go through all the db tables from `api/db.ts` (schema from the creed app) and fetch the `columns/data` and return all dashboard as independent pages

-## NOTE

-This script saves data to an SQLite database, which can then be uploaded to an S3 bucket.
-It is primarily used when regenerating static pages due to changes in the data or design updates.

-## NOTE

-docker image is ready for deployment (works perfectly)